aMytho/Glimesh-Library-Docs/content/_index.md

 Try making more queries and subscriptions.
 Learn to use the intellisense.
 It helps!

 You can add custom paramaters to most funcions.
-YOu can modify the return value to request custom data instead of the default request.
+You can modify the return value to request custom data instead of the default request.

 ```js
 connection.createQuery("Channels", [{status: "LIVE"}, {first: 2}], "edges {node {status, id}}");